AndreKolell/GACJTaCA/README.md

 The customer's journey cannot only be utilized for de-duplication; you can use it for placing all kinds of tags when and where ever you want.

+## Roadmap

+Check and implement support/separate solution (when possible) for [analytics.js](https://developers.google.com/analytics/devguides/collection/analyticsjs/) (Universal Analytics), which will replace the current version of Google Analytics one day.

 ## Questions, Bugs & Improvements

 If this documentation doesn't answer your questions, you found a bug, or you just want to get in touch, either create an issue here on github or shoot me an email (gacjtaca@gmail.com).